Caelanrw/MoleculeDatabase/README.md

 ./md --printName: This command prints the name of the database.

-./md --verbose: Upon entering this command, all subsequent commands will display additional information about the database (e.g., error messages).
-If the user runs this command again, subsequent commands will not output additional information.

 ./md --makeManySimple: This command generates 10 million molecule files with between 52 and 136 atoms.

 ./md --makeFewComplex: This command generates 10,000 million molecule files with over 10,000 atoms each.

 ./md --marco: This command pings the server to check if it is still alive.

-./md --quit: This command saves the database and exits the program.

 The Main.java class, which facilitates the command-line interface, also includes a client-server connection feature.
 When the program is executed, it first attempts to determine whether it can function as a client or server and establishes connections accordingly.